jtdLab/rapid/README.md

 ---

+NOT STABLE !!!

+This is under heavy development and not yet ready for real world use.

+---

 ## Well architectured Flutter apps.
 Fast ⚡

 Rapid is based on carefully selected packages from the Flutter Community and brings their power together.
 No headaches about messing up your architecture when adding new features.
 Rapid enables developers to focus on quickly iterating and adding features.